Last Updated: May 21, 2022

 A games day in the local park is a natural.
 In addition to competition in sports now popular with the children, find some non-competitive or old-fashioned games that the kids probably have never encountered.

 You could organize a field trip for the kids, taking them to see the inside of a local landmark that is not typically open to them or to a business or industry in the neighborhood.
+Tour plants where there is plenty of outdoor space or ventilation.
 Use your imagination to make an exciting day, of course topped with refreshments and play time in the park.